|To: All potential Travel Players and Parents

 Those involved in the selection process include the Team Manager, Lou Gehrig VP of Baseball, and Baseball President .

-We anticipate that the final selection process will be complete most teams the same day, or with in a fews days after tryouts are complete.
-Due to every team being a little different, amount of kids trying out, it may take certain teams a little longer that others..
+We anticipate that the final selection process will be completed by most teams the same day, or with in a few days after tryouts are complete.
+Due to every team being a little different, amount of kids trying out, it may take certain teams a little longer that others.
 It is the responsibility of the player’s parent/guardian to ensure that the league has been given the proper email/phone number etc. during or prior to tryouts.
 The final rosters will be placed on our website at www.lgybs.com.
-Click on Division / Iron Horse Baseball / Rosters.
+Click on Division / Iron Horse Baseball / 2018 Rosters.

 Once the rosters are announced the decision of the selection committee will be final.
-Any questions following the selection process can be addressed to Kyle Schraufstetter. firstname.lastname@example.org.
+Any questions following the selection process can be addressed to Kyle Schraufstetter at email@example.com.

 Travel program team requirements:

 Lou Gehrig travel baseball team expectations will differ between each level, and each coach.
-The 8 and 9 year old ages typically play in 3-4 tournaments , one being at LG, all local, no over night commitment is required.
-The 8 and 9s try outs are a balanced process, where the two teams are equal as picked by the coachs, after the evals are compiled.
-The 10U level is the first year of "A" red, and the "B" blue team split, where the red team builds there team first.
-The red team is a State bound team that represents Lou Gehrig at Districts, and possibly advancing on to States, and possibly Regionals in the Cal Ripken sub division of Babe Ruth Baseball .
-The 10,s may elect to start to travel out side of Western New York as well at this time.
-The 10 -12 ages will play in roughly 3- 6 tournaments, usually the Red State bound team playing more, in attempts to prepare the teams for Districts/States/Regionals.
-The 10u, 11u, and 12u red teams will represent Lou Gehrig at Districts/States every year.
+The 8u and 9u teams typically play in 3-4 tournaments , one being at LG, all local, no over night commitment is required.
+The 8u and 9u try outs are a balanced process, where the red and blue teams are equal as picked by the coachs, after the evaluations are compiled.
+The 10u level is the first year of "A" red, and the "B" blue team split, where the red team builds there team first.
+The 10u team may elect to start to travel out side of Western New York as well at this time.
+The 10u -12u teams will play in roughly 3- 6 tournaments .

 Each travel team will be registered to play in the WNY Travel, Clarence league or Boys of Summer Leagues.
 Each league consists of a minimum of 10-18 games plus playoffs.(ages 9-12 ) The 13u-15u's, may elect a alternate scheduling plan.

-Players on travel teams ( 8-12 ) are required to participate in the house program.
+Players on travel teams ( 8-12 ) are required to participate in the house program, with the exption of the 12u red team (new 2018).
+The 12u Red players must pay for house , but may opt out of playing.
 Ages 13 and up, house is optional.
-If a 13u, 14u, 15u team wishes to attempt to make themselves a State bound team , they must declare it to the travel committee as soon as possible to allow the League a opportunity to get they qualified.
+If a 13u, 14u, 15u team wishes to attempt to make themselves a State bound team , they must declare it to the travel committee as soon as possible to allow the League a opportunity to get them qualified.

 For the upcoming season we will require one payment to cover the cost of the Field Maintenance and capital improvements for LGYBS.
 The second cost is to cover professional baseball clinics, indoor training facilities, local league games, tournaments, and uniforms as needed.
 Additionally, this will cover the cost to fund for concessions there will not be a mandatory fee or obligation for concessions in the upcoming season.